Ophiognomonia clavigignenti-juglandacearum: Life cycle

-O. clavigignenti-juglandacearum produces its spores asexually; its sexual form of reproduction has never been observed.
+Ophiognomonia clavigignenti-juglandacearum produces its spores asexually; its sexual form of reproduction has never been observed.

 Pycnidiospores are released during rainy periods.
 When the spores make contact with wounds or broken branches, they germinate and penetrate deep into the tree to produce cankers.
 Infection hyphae typically penetrates through the parenchyma phloem intracellularly but they can also penetrate intercellularly through uni and multicellate xylem ray cells and parenchyma cells.
 Later, the fungus will produce mycelial mats of stroma and mycelial pegs.

 Stroma mats will produce uni- or multilocular pycnidia.
 Inside the pycnidia are branched and unbranched conidiophores with two-celled pycniospores, which later are ejected from the pycnidial ostiole.

 Additionally, the stroma will produce a peg of interwoven mycelium.
 These pegs put pressure on the outer peridium of the host bark, which exposes the pycnidia below.
 These pegs also produce pycnidia that are smaller than the pycnidia in the stroma.
 While different in size, the spores produced are identical.